edgeimpulse/example-custom-ml-block-pytorch/README.md

 # Custom PyTorch ML block example for Edge Impulse

-This repository is an example on how to [add a custom learning block](https://docs.edgeimpulse.com/docs/edge-impulse-studio/learning-blocks/adding-custom-learning-blocks) into Edge Impulse.
+This repository is an example on how to [add a custom learning block](https://docs.edgeimpulse.com/docs/edge-impulse-studio/learning-blocks/adding-custom-learning-blocks) to Edge Impulse.
 This repository contains a small fully-connected model built in PyTorch.
 If you want to see a more complex PyTorch example, see [edgeimpulse/yolov5](https://github.com/edgeimpulse/yolov5).
 Or if you're looking for the Keras example, see [edgeimpulse/example-custom-ml-block-keras](https://github.com/edgeimpulse/example-custom-ml-block-keras).

 As a primer, read the [Custom learning blocks](https://docs.edgeimpulse.com/docs/edge-impulse-studio/learning-blocks/adding-custom-learning-blocks) page in the Edge Impulse docs.